Dorcas will be on break for December. Keep your eyes peeled for the gathering dates to post for January.

 The Holly Fair is November 28th from 10am to 2pm.
 It includes crafts for sale, wreaths, a cookie walk, raffles, and a center table raffle of goodies.
 Santa usually stops by for pictures with the children (young and old).
 Lunch begins at 10am (until 1pm).

 The Village Fair is August 15th 10am to 2pm with a 5K kick off (walk/run/fun) at 8:30am.
 Feel free to stop by for music, fun, shopping, and more.
 If you are an artist or vendor and would like a table, please contact us.

 The fair dates back to 1945 and was started when the Church was in need of funds for repairs to the building.
 It has been a continuous event ever since.

-Keep your eyes peeled, for afternoon teas (annual MidWinter Tea takes place in February), socials, classes (the most recent class was on Jam-making), and more!!
+Keep your eyes peeled, for afternoon teas (annual MidWinter Tea takes place in February), Suppers, socials, classes, and more!!
 New events and dates are continuously posting!!
 Please let us know if you have ideas for new events; remember this is your Church and Meetinghouse and your input is important.

 One of the best parts of Dorcas is their ‘adoption’ of a young Bolivian girl through the Child Fund International.
 We help to support her education and health.
 In return, we keep in touch with her through ongoing letters which can be found on the bulletin board in the hall.